 Summertime means its time to get up and go.
 This is no time to let your weight, dress size or shirt size keep you home!
 And, it’s tough to have “grand style” when you’re hot, uncomfortable and your feet hurt.
 So, no matter where you decide to go or how long you plan to stay, here’s how to have a stylish, plus size summer where you stay cool, fresh and comfortable in your rounded body.

 Dear Susan: Why do some women and men look cool no matter what the temperature?

 Many start their day with an alcohol-based body spray.
 You’ll find them in the fragrance section at the drug store.
 Two of my favs are Philosphy Amazing Grace Body Spritz for women and Bod Man Freshest Cleanest Body Spray for Men.
-Tip: Avoid the really fruit-smelling fragrances (like peach!) unless you want to still smell like a fruit basket after four hours.
+Tip: Avoid the really fruit-smelling fragrances (like peach!) unless you want to still smell like a fruit basket for up to four hours.

 - a spray mister (looks like an athletic water bottle with a tiny hose with a mister attachment.)